9dots/devBots/sumo_lesson_1.md

 ####Introduce Concept

 #####Functions
-Students will see the following code on the homepage of ev3.sh:
+Students will learn to create new functions to simplify their code.
+To begin, students will see the following code on the homepage of ev3.sh:

 ```js
 var {loop, move, motor, read, sleep, out} = require('robot-loop')